City of Ryde Community Grants are currently closed. The next round will open on Monday 25 November 2019 and close on

 Locally based, not-for-profit community groups, clubs and organisations are invited to apply for City of Ryde Community Grants.

 These annual Grants are one of the ways Council supports our local community groups to grow, prosper and carry out special projects that contribute to community well-being and help build a vibrant community culture.

-Please note: Members of the community seeking financial assistance for events, such as the waiving of fees and charges or contribution to charities, must apply via the Community Grants Program.
+Please note: Members of the community seeking financial assistance for events, such as the waiving of fees and charges or contribution to charities, must apply via Council's Grants Program.

 There are seven grant categories offering assistance ranging from $2,000 up to $10,000.